Lochzin/Sprite-Render-Tool-Wiki/docs/en/Render.md

 3. For each animation, renders all configured cameras
 4. Applies frame step if enabled
 5. Saves each frame as a PNG image
-6. Shows progress in the Info tab
+6. Shows progress in the Render tab (below Render Actions section)

 **Progress tracking:**
 - Current frame count: `[current/total]`